Jelly the Giraffe

-One of the great traditions enjoyed by our youngest children is being able to take their letters to Santa to the Head, who owns a direct hotline to the Christmas visitor via his fireplace!
+One of the great traditions enjoyed by our youngest children is being able to take their letters to Santa to the Head, who owns a direct hotline to the Christmas visitor via the fireplace in the Head’s study!
 In a magical setting the children read out their letters which are then sent up the chimney to the waiting sleigh.

-Music has become a strong feature of the school, with the majority of children receiving some kind of extra music tuition in addition to regular class music lessons and all-school singing.
-The basis of our love of music is community singing.
-Singalongs, including traditional folk and daft comedy songs, have become one of the highlights of the end of each term.
+Music is a strong feature of the school, with the majority of children receiving some kind of extra music tuition in addition to regular class music lessons and all-school singing.
+The basis of our love of music is community singing, with singalongs at the end of each term.

 Ad Alta Prae Clara